jmurzy/react-router-native/docs/README.md

 import React from 'react'
-import { createStore, combineReducers, applyMiddleware } from 'redux' import { Provider } from 'react-redux' import { Router, nativeHistory } from 'react-router-native';
-import { syncHistoryWithStore, routerReducer } from 'react-router-redux'
+import { createStore, combineReducers, applyMiddleware } from 'redux' import { Provider } from 'react-redux' import { Router, nativeHistory } from 'react-router-native' import { syncHistoryWithStore, routerReducer } from 'react-router-redux'

 import reducers from '<project-path>/reducers'